sweKibagendi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c - prints last digit of n to eaither greater 5, zero or less 6 and not 0 2-print_alphabet.c - Program to print alphabets in lowercase 3-print_alphabets.c - Program prints alphabets both in lowercase and uppercase 4-print_alphabt - Program that prints alphabets except q and e in lowercase
+1-last_digit.c - prints last digit of n to eaither greater 5, zero or less 6 and not 0 2-print_alphabet.c - Program to print alphabets in lowercase 3-print_alphabets.c - Program prints alphabets both in lowercase and uppercase 4-print_alphabt.c - Program that prints alphabets except q and e in lowercase 5-print_numbers.c - Program that prints decimal digits from 0